LibrePlan/libreplan/doc/src/user/en/01-introducion.rst

 .. contents::

-The purpose of this document is to describe the features of NavalPlan and provide user information on how to configure and use the application.
+The purpose of this document is to describe the features of LibrePlan and provide user information on how to configure and use the application.

-NavalPlan is an opensource web application for project planning.
+LibrePlan is an opensource web application for project planning.
 Its main goal is to provide a complete solution for company project management.
-For any specific information you may need about this software, please contact the development team at http://www.navalplan.org/en/contact
+For any specific information you may need about this software, please contact the development team at http://www.libreplan.org/en/contact

 .. figure:: images/company_view.png